DinoHimaj/JS-Image-Label-App/README.md

 Please note that the program currently does not work in Google Chrome due to a file saving library that is not supported.
 However, it does work on Mozilla Firefox and MS Edge.

 Live Demo
-A live demo of the application can be found here
+A live demo of the application can be found here: https://classy-cascaron-194ddf.netlify.app/ (currently not supported in Google Chrome)

 Future Improvements
 Adding support for Google Chrome